coinevo/documents/docs/es/commands/README.md

 ### savemempool

 Writes the memory pool to disk in the mempool.dat file.
-Qtum-qt returns ìnullî, qtumd has no response.
+Evo-qt returns ìnullî, evod has no response.

 ```
 savemempool